by Deepta Rangarajan | September 11, 2017

 You can then focus your time to do what you had always wanted to around the strategic side of your business.
 And that shift in focus is tremendously rewarding, both professionally and personally.

 Deepta Rangarajan is a co-founder of IRIS, which runs a cloud based disclosure management solution that helps SEC filers in their end-to-end compliance reporting.
-Built with deep XBRL and iXBRL experience of over 7 years with the US SEC and over 12 years globally, IRIS CARBON simplifies your reporting while ensuring high quality filing, increased productivity and efficient collaboration across your organization.
+Built with deep XBRL and iXBRL experience of over 7 years with the US SEC and over 12 years globally, IRIS CARBONTM simplifies your reporting while ensuring high quality filing, increased productivity and efficient collaboration across your organization.